Kirman (Sasanian province): History

 Shapur II, after a successful campaign against several Arab tribes in Arabia, resettled some of them in different parts of his empire, such as Kirman, where he settled some Arabs in Aban.
 During the reign of Shapur III, his son Bahram IV governed Kirman, where he built the town of Shiragan, which would serve as the capital of the province for the remainder of the Sasanian period.
 The town played an important economic role, as it served as a mint city and had a great agricultural importance to the province.
 Khosrow I had a large part of the turbulent Pariz tribe massacred and deported.
 Furthermore, during his reign Kirman was brought under a huge cultivation, where many large qanats were built.
 According to a legend, extensive planting of trees was also made.
 He also divided his empire into four military districts, known as kusts—Kirman became part of the Nemroz (southeastern) kust.

 During the Arab conquest of Iran, the last Sasanian king Yazdegerd III fled to Kirman in 649/50, but shortly left the province after having alienated the marzban of the province.
 The Arabs soon entered Kirman, where they defeated and killed the marzban, and had all of Kirman conquered.
-It was the Arab military leader Mujashi ibn Mas'ud al-Sulami that led the conquest of Kirman, capturing some towns by force while others surrendered without any form of major resistance.
-The Arabs also dealt with newly arrived Baloch migrants from the eastern Caspian area, who had seemingly occupied many parts of the province just before the arrival of Arabs.
+It was the Arab military leader Mujashi ibn Mas'ud al-Sulami who led the conquest of Kirman, capturing some towns by force while others surrendered without any form of major resistance.
+The Arabs also dealt with newly arrived Baloch migrants from the eastern Caspian area, who had seemingly occupied many parts of the province just before the arrival of the Arabs.
 As a result of the Arab conquest, many inhabitants of the province fled to the adjacent provinces of Sakastan and Makran.